 Transport vehicles should be properly marked with placards identifying the fact that used oil is being transported.
 PPE should be provided for the transport personnel, who should be trained in its emergency use.
 Transport vehicles should be outfitted with the equipment necessary to neutralize any simple spillage or leakage problems, and the transport personnel trained on how to use it.
 All releases should be immediately contained.

 Hazardous waste manifests or consignment notes must accompany each shipment of hazardous waste in accordance with national law, until it reaches its final destination.
-On completion of a journey, the transporter should complete the hazardous waste manifest form and return it to the healthcare establishment.
-If the waste regulatory authority is sufficiently well established, it may be possible to pre-notify the agency about a planned offsite transport and disposal of hazardous healthcare waste and to obtain the agency’s approval.
+On completion of a shipment, the disposal company should complete the hazardous waste manifest form and return it to the establishment.
+If the waste regulatory authority is sufficiently well established, it may be possible to pre-notify the agency about a planned offsite transport and disposal of hazardous waste and to obtain the agency’s approval.

 Emergency response information—Emergency Response Intervention Cards (ERICards) (), Emergency Response Guides ()—should accompany shipments of hazardous waste to provide guidance on initial actions in response to a transport accident.